Refugee Health Navigator

 - Proficient in Microsoft Office applications (Word, Excel, Outlook); ability to use the internet and other digital tools for data entry, research, and problem-solving purposes.

-- Must have the ability to commute to and work in person at various locations in Sacramento County, California.
+- Must have the ability to commute to and work in person at various locations in the state of California.

 - Must have stable internet access and connection in the remote workplace.

-- Ability to do occasional weekend and/or evening work as needed.
+- Ability to do occasional weekend and/or evening work as requested.

-- Bachelor’s degree in public health, social work or related field of study preferred.
+- Bachelor’s degree in public health, social work or related field of study desired.

-- This is a hybrid position that will require employees to work both remotely (at home) and in-person.
+- This is a hybrid position that will require employees to work both remotely (at home) and attend in-person meetings and events (up to 50% of the time).
+In-person work locations will be within the state of California.

 - This position may require working outdoors under typical seasonal weather conditions; most outdoor work will be in covered areas.

-- Mileage expenses will be reimbursed for all driving done on behalf of PHI beyond the employee’s normal roundtrip commute from home.
+- Mileage and travel expenses will be reimbursed for all travel done on behalf of PHI.

-- Typical hours for this nonexempt position are Monday-Friday, 8am-5pm.
-This position may be required to work occasional evening and weekend hours in order to staff events or programs scheduled around availability of community members.
+- Typical hours for this position are Monday-Friday, 8 am-5 pm.
+This position may require you to work occasional evening and weekend hours in order to staff events or programs scheduled around the availability of community members.

 PHI WORKFORCE MANDATORY COVID-19 VACCINATION POLICY